Hossam16/Chat_API_System_Rails_-_GO/README.md

 Make sure that `docker` and `docker-compose` are installed with `dockerd` running, also make sure that ports `3000` and ports `8080` are available for the services to run on.

 ## Using Services
+Feel Free to use Postman Colection & Enviroment attached with this repo
 ### Chat API (Rails)
 This service exposes these endpoints for operating on applications, chats and messages.